ignaciolarranaga/ng2-translate-localize/README.md

 The loader provided by the plugin (`LocalizableTranslateStaticLoader`) will resolve the keys prioritazing, if exists, the localized version.
-Internally it will load all the translations of base language (e.g. es.json) and override the ones from the current localization, which is the common scenario on application localization.
+Internally it will load all the translations of base language (e.g. es.json) and override the ones from the current localization (e.g. es-UY.json), which is the common scenario on application localization.

 ## Installation